About This Web Site

 Links

 "The philosophy of anarchism... has but one infallible, unchangeable motto, 'Freedom'", declared Lucy Parsons, "Freedom to discover any truth, freedom to develop, to live naturally and fully."
 Anarchism has a long and passionate history of struggles for liberation.
-The early anarchist movements in the United States coincided with a series of worldwide anarchist and socialist struggles fighting to free humanity from the shackles of capitalism, patriarchy, the state, and authority in all of its polymorphic incarnations.
+The early anarchist movements in the United States coincided with a series of worldwide anarchist and socialist struggles fighting to free humanity from the shackles of capitalism, patriarchy, the state, and authority in all of its forms.
 Anarchism was the cause for which the Haymarket martyrs gave their lives, and the ideology for which Lucy Parsons dedicated much of hers.

 "Government is for slaves; free men govern themselves"! —Albert Parsons

-At the core of anarchist theory "is the desire to free society of all political and social coercive institutions which stand in the way of the development of a free humanity", writes Rocker.
-Anarchists view the state, their corporate masters, and the myriad of power dynamics and oppression which result from these institutions as not only unnecessary, but counter-productive to human freedom and aspirations.
-Anarchists believe that most of society's inequities, violence and conflict stem from unequal power relations between rulers and ruled.
-Wars, social violence, widespread racism, poverty and oppression are in large part the results of arbitrary social relations designed to serve the interests of the rich and powerful and their authoritarian institutions.
+Anarchists believe that most of society's inequities, violence and conflict stem from unequal power relations between rulers and ruled, masters and servants, bosses and workers, men and women, and so on.
+Wars, social violence, widespread racism, patriarchy, poverty and wage slavery are in large part the results of arbitrary social relations designed to serve the interests of the rich and powerful and their authoritarian institutions.
 Anarchists seek to identify these power dynamics and systems of control, and challenge their legitimacy.
 If they cannot be justified then they should be considered illigitimate and abolished.

 Noam Chomsky explains it best: "At a very general level we should be concerned with any structure of authority and domination and hierarchy that exists - any, from whether it's inside the family, to international affairs.
 And we should question it.
 We should ask: is it legitimate?
 Does it have a justification?
 The burden of proof is on authority...
-Not many kinds of authority can be justified, and if they can't we should be moving to dismantle them and to create a more free and just society."(Source)
+Not many kinds of authority can be justified, and if they can't we should be moving to dismantle them and to create a more free and just society."(1)

 Note: The term "collective liberation" was coined by bell hooks in her book Outlaw Culture (1994).
 The term "dominator culture" was coined by Riane Eisler in her book The Chalice and the Blade (1987).